Joystream/communications/blog/rome-incentives/README.md

 ----

-0.05
+0.10

 ```

-The number - 0.05 cents per block - seems a bit underwhelming, but validation requires little effort for the user after setup, and blocks come in every 6secs.
+The number - 0.10 cents per block - seems a bit underwhelming, but validation requires little effort for the user after setup, and blocks come in every 6secs.
 With armv7 binaries or low-end VPS nodes, it should be cheap to run!
-A detailed guide to setting up the `Validator` node and settings can be found [here](https://github.com/Joystream/helpdesk/tree/master/roles/validators).
+A detailed guide to setting up the `Validator` node and settings will be made available shortly.

 After migrating to the Rome testnet, the users that currently hold the role will get "kicked" out, and will have to sign up again if they still want to keep their role.